heyx3/Bplus.jl/README.md

 The best way to do 3D rotations.
 Most functions using quaternions are prefixed with `q_`: `q_apply` (to rotate a `Vec3`), `q_slerp`, `q_is_identity`, `q_axisangle`, etc. Refer to the doc-strings for each function, or the source file *quat.jl*.

+Of particular note are the operators `<<` and `>>`, which perform quaternion multiplication with a desired order.
+For example, `a >> b` means "Rotation by `a`, then rotation by `b`" while `a << b` means the inverse.
+This prevents you from having to remember the order of quaternion multiplication.
+You can also provide any number of Quaternion rotations in chronological order to the `Quaternion` constructor.

 Aliases exist for float32 and float64 quaternions: `fquat` and `dquat`, respectively.

 #### Mat{C, R, F, Len}